 - To enforce or apply our agreements, including for billing and collection purposes.

-- If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of Consumer 2.0, Inc., our customers, or others, including when you have been banned from a certain property.
+- If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of Rently, our customers, or others, including when you have been banned from a certain property.

 Choices About How We Use and Disclose Your Information

 We strive to provide you with choices regarding the personal information you provide to us.
 We have created mechanisms to provide you with the following control over your information:

 - Disclosure of Your Information for Third-Party Advertising.
 If you do not want us to share your personal information with unaffiliated or non-agent third parties for promotional purposes, you can opt-out by sending us an email with your request to [email protected]